gbetorre/rischi/README.md

 * you can debug the application with ease: although the computation has been parallelized (where there was no risk of race condition), a single breakpoint is sufficient to enter debug, check all the values assumed by the variables, and access to all the control mechanisms;
 * the performance of a monolithic application is better than that of a microservices one because the individual components talk to each other efficiently (nevertheless, it was necessary to implement internal caching mechanisms because of the large number of calculations that need to be performed to obtain risk indicator values).

-The main libraries and technologies used to develop and execute the project down below:
+The main libraries and technologies used to develop and execute the project are down below:

 * [![Java][Java]][Java-url]
 * [![JavaScript][JavaScript]][javascript-url]